hheimbuerger/crossstream/docs/architecture.md

 The system uses a local-first approach where one video (typically the local stream) serves as the baseline, and other streams are synchronized relative to it.
 Remote streams can have different starting timestamps, which are automatically compensated for during playback.

-The user interface provides centralized controls including play/pause, ±30 second seek, and a timeline scrubber with thumbnail previews.
+The user interface provides centralized controls including play/pause, seek controls, and a timeline scrubber with thumbnail previews.
 All controls affect all synchronized video players simultaneously.
 Every interaction with the user interface is broadcast to all connected clients, which then apply the same changes to their respective video players.

 ## Data Classes